-One core function of EUROfusion, which supports and funds the European research activities, is to co-ordinate the training and education activities for European fusion research.
-Approximately 15% of the 2014-2018 EUROfusion budget is allocated for education and training programmes.
-Through the Enabling Research Grant scheme, it also provides funding to diverse research projects carried out at the consortium laboratories.
+One core function of EUROfusion, which supports and funds the European research activities, is to coordinate the training and education activities for European fusion research.
+This is done by supporting education and training programmes directly, as well as through various calls for proposals.

-EUROfusion identifies projects, some beyond fusion research, as key in the pursuit of new science and technology and supports them through the Enabling Research (ER) Grants.
-EUROfusion’s Science and Technology Advisory Committee, which evaluates and selects the ER proposals, acknowledges that some of these projects fill critical gaps in the EUROfusion programme.
+EUROfusion identifies projects as key in the pursuit of new science and technology and supports them through the Enabling Research (ENR) scheme.
+EUROfusion’s Science and Technology Advisory Committee acknowledges that many of these projects fill critical gaps in the EUROfusion programme.
 The aim is to increase the exchange of ideas from other fields.
 The ENR programme is ideally suited for blue skies research projects that are high risk, high gain.
 The selection of the most excellent proposals is done by Scientific Boards after a call.